-In addition, Fitzwilliam Insurance Limited ("Fitzwilliam"), one of our non-life run-off subsidiaries, ceded \$nil (2016: \$177.2 million) of loss reserves to KaylaRe Ltd. during the year ended December 31, 2017, on a funds held basis.
-Under the terms of this reinsurance agreement, Fitzwilliam is entitled to receive a profit commission calculated with reference to reserve savings made during the currency of this agreement.
-During the year ended December 31, 2017, Fitzwilliam recognized \$18.8 million of profit commission (2016: \$7.1 million), recorded as fees and commission income.
+In addition, Fitzwilliam Insurance Limited ("Fitzwilliam"), one of our non-life run-off subsidiaries, ceded \$177.2 million of loss reserves to KaylaRe Ltd. in 2016, on a funds held basis.
+Under the terms of this reinsurance agreement, Fitzwilliam is entitled to receive a profit commission calculated with reference to reserve savings made during the term of this agreement.
+Our Non-life Run-off subsidiaries did not cede any new business to KaylaRe Ltd. during years ended December 31, 2018 and 2017.